nysenate/NYSenate.gov-Website-D9/web/modules/contrib/search_api_solr/README.md

 the Solr Cloud Connector with Basic Auth.
 The username "solr" and the password "SolrRocks" are pre-configured in `.ddev/solr-cloud/security.json`.
 Now you create or update your collection any time by clicking the "Upload Configset" button on the Serch API server details page.
-Or automate things using
+Or automate things with this, where `SERVER_ID` is the machine name of the server, for example `solr_server`:

 ```
-ddev drush search_api_solr:upload-configset SERVER_ID
+ddev drush search-api-solr:upload-configset SERVER_ID
 ```

 Check the